fbpx

 4. Wheel Travel VS. Stroke

-WHEEL TRAVEL is the actual distance the rear wheel moves when the rear suspension compresses.
-STROKE refers to the distance that the shock’s shaft compresses.
-WHEEL TRAVEL is the actual distance the rear wheel moves when the rear suspension compresses.
-STROKE refers to the distance that the shock’s shaft compresses.
+Wheel travel is the actual distance the rear wheel moves when the rear suspension compresses.
+Stroke refers to the distance that the shock’s shaft compresses.

 5. What is stack?